How the arrow of time emerges from Hamiltonian systems by our incomplete knowledge: Introduction

-The Ehrenfest reduction \cite{gk-ehrenfest,gk-ehrenfest2,ehre} is another reduction method is based on an approximate dissipative solution of the detailed system.
+The Ehrenfest reduction \cite{gk-ehrenfest,gk-ehrenfest2,ehre} is another reduction method based on an approximate dissipative solution of the detailed system.
 However, it requires a fitting parameter that expresses the relaxation time of the detailed dynamics towards the manifold of reduced variables \cite{gk}.
 More recently, an interesting approach was proposed for coarse-graining of a dissipative Langevin equation \cite{reina-nexus}, which shows remarkable robustness, and another approach was proposed based on finding a dissipative semigroup with an a priori known dissipation parameter \cite{mielke2025}.

-To use the path-integral formulation for arbitrary concave entropy functionals, we generalize the Kullback–Leibler (KL) divergence and the Fisher information matrix to arbitrary entropies, using the principle of maximum entropy \cite{kl,fisher,jaynes}.
+To formulate the information discrepancy for arbitrary concave entropy functionals, we generalize the Kullback–Leibler (KL) divergence and the Fisher information matrix to arbitrary entropies, using the principle of maximum entropy \cite{kl,fisher,jaynes}.
 Finally, we obtain a simpler version of the lack-of-fit reduction than before \cite{JSP2020}, and we test it on the Kac–Zwanzig model, including the stochastic version of the reduced dynamics.

-In Section \ref{sec.generic}, we recall the GENERIC framework, Section \ref{sec.KL} is devoted to the generalized KL divergence and the Fisher information matrix, and Section \ref{sec.minimization} illustrates how to minimize the action while keeping only thermodynamically relevant solutions.
-In Section \ref{sec.lof}, we present the lack-of-fit reduction in the path-integral formalism.
-Finally, in Section \ref{sec.KZ}, we apply the method to the Kac–Zwanzig model, and we show how different choices of the reduced state variables agree with the detailed numerical simulations, based on their KL divergence with respect to the distribution of the detailed state variables.
+In Section \ref{sec.generic}, we recall the GENERIC framework, and Section \ref{sec.KL} is devoted to the generalized KL divergence (Kullback-Leibler discrepancy) and the Fisher information matrix.
+In Section \ref{sec.lof}, we present the lack-of-fit reduction, and in Section \ref{sec.path_integral}, we give its path-integral formulation.
+In Section \ref{sec.KZ}, we apply the method to the Kac–Zwanzig model, and we show how different choices of the reduced state variables agree with the detailed numerical simulations, based on their KL divergence with respect to the distribution of the detailed state variables.
+Finally, in Section \ref{sec.diffusion}, we illustrate the lack-of-fit reduction on the example of diffusion emerging from the Vlasov equation when interactions between particles are present.